doncandela/mgah/mgah.md

   It was also found for this particular combination of software and hardware:

-  - Running on 16 cores with hyperthreading disabled (i.e. not using `use-hwthread-cpus`) gave a modestly smaller throughput advantage (11.9) over using one core.
+  - Running on 16 cores with hyperthreading disabled (i.e. not using `use-hwthread-cpus`) gave a somewhat smaller throughput advantage (11.9) over using one core.
   - Runing on 16 cores with hyperthreading worked poorly (throughput advantage 7.6).
 From examining the clock speeds it seems that the 16 tasks were not using all 16 physical cores in this case.
+In other words some physical cores ran 2 tasks in their two virtual cores, while other physical cores ran none.

 - **NumPy multithreading.** The Python script **`threadcount.py`** uses process/wall time to estimate the number of threads in use when NumPy multiplies matrices.
 On the 6-core PC [candela-20](#pcs):